Navy10021/FakeLense/README.md

 ### Key Features
-  - **Hybrid Model Approach:** **FakeLense** combines BERT-based and GPT-based models to enhance detection accuracy.
+  - **Hybrid Model Approach.**  'FakeLense' combines BERT-based and GPT-based models to enhance detection accuracy.
-  - **Focus on Disinformation:** The project targets the detection and prevention of disinformation—factually incorrect and maliciously intended content.
+  - **Focus on Disinformation.**  The project targets the detection and prevention of disinformation—factually incorrect and maliciously intended content.
-  - **Advanced Filtering:** By incorporating an advanced filtering phase, FakeLense not only improves detection accuracy but also strengthens its capability to address real-world challenges in combating disinformation.
+  - **Advanced Filtering.**  By incorporating an advanced filtering phase, 'FakeLense' not only improves detection accuracy but also strengthens its capability to address real-world challenges in combating disinformation.
-  - **Real-time Detection:** **FakeLense** can be integrated into content platforms to monitor and flag potential fake news in real-time, preventing dissemination.
+  - **Real-time Detection.**  'FakeLense' can be integrated into content platforms to monitor and flag potential fake news in real-time, preventing dissemination.
-  - **Mitigating Social Harm:** By effectively blocking fake news, **FakeLense** aims to reduce unnecessary social conflicts, prevent the polarization of public opinion, and save national resources from being wasted on dealing with the consequences of misinformation.
+  - **Mitigating Social Harm.**  By effectively blocking fake news, 'FakeLense' aims to reduce unnecessary social conflicts, prevent the polarization of public opinion, and save national resources from being wasted on dealing with the consequences of misinformation.

 ### What is Fake News?